University of West Georgia

 Department of History

-The Department of History is hosting a book talk featuring Dr. Gary Van Valen's recent book, Indigenous Agency in the Amazon: The Mojos in Liberal and Rubber Boom Bolivia, 1842-1932 published by University of Arizona Press in February of 2013.
-The talk will take place Thursday, January 21st from 5:30-7:00pm in the Library Nook.
+The Department of History hosted a book talk featuring Dr. Gary Van Valen's recent book, Indigenous Agency in the Amazon: The Mojos in Liberal and Rubber Boom Bolivia, 1842-1932 (Arizona 2013) in January in the Library Nook.
+Dr. Daniel Williams presented his latest research on the history of the pro-life movement in March at the same venue.
+Both talks were well attended.

 On January 4, Dr. Colleen Vasconcellos presented a paper entitled "'To so dark a destiny, my Lovely babe I've born:' Slavery and Child Survival in Jamaica" at the American Historical Association Annual Meeting in Washington, DC.